Constraining parameter space of the Little Higgs model by data of tera-Z factory and ILC: the contributions of SM and LHM to the asymmetry up to NLO

+where $V_{bt}$ is the CKM matrix element.
+For the rest diagrams, the corresponding amplitudes can be obtained in a similar way with different coupling constants and masses of the intermediate fermions and bosons which are exchanged at s or t-channels.

-After averaging the initial spin-states and summing over the finial spin- and color-states, the differential cross section with respect to the production angle $\theta$ is:
+Averaging spin projections of initial electron-positron and summing over the spins and colors of the produced quarks, the differential cross section with respect to the production angle $\theta$ is:

-The asymmetry is obtained by integrating over the positive and negative ranges of $\cos\theta$ separately.
-We use the Lorentz invariant rapidity difference $y_Q-y_{\bar{Q}}$ to calculate the asymmetry as shown in Eq.(\ref{rap}) and Eq.(\ref{afb}).
+and then we integrate over the positive and negative ranges of $\cos\theta$ respectively.
+The asymmetry which is expressed in terms of the Lorentz invariant rapidity difference $y_Q-y_{\bar{Q}}$ defined in Eq.(\ref{rap}) and Eq.(\ref{afb}) is eventually derived.
+Moreover, we have also derived the relevant $R_b$ and $R_c$ which are commonly defined in literature, in the SM+LHM framework.
 The numerical results will be presented in next section.